4.89% Fixed For Life Mortgages For Over 65s for 2026

 What are the alternative financing options for individuals over 65?

 Alternatives for over 65s include shared ownership and equity release.
-These options utilize their assets for financing.
+These options utilise their assets for financing.